GuillermoBustosPerez/In-between-methods/Bustos-Pérez-et-al-Between-Methods.md

 Complex or an Integral Part of the Acheulean? \[And Comments and Reply\].
 Current Anthropology 20, 685–726.

+Pelegrin, J., 2009.
+Cognition and the emergence of language: A contribution from lithic technology, in: Beaune, S.A. de, Coolidge, F.L., Wynn, T. (Eds.), Cognitive Archaeology and Human Evolution.
+Cambridge University Press, New York, pp. 95–108.

 Révillon, S., Tuffreau, A. (Eds.), 1994.
 Les industries laminaires au Paléolithique moyen, Dossier De Documentation Archéologique.
 CNRS Editions, Paris.

+Santonja, M., Pérez-González, A., Panera, J., Rubio-Jara, S., Méndez-Quintas, E., 2016.
+The coexistence of Acheulean and Ancient Middle Palaeolithic techno-complexes in the Middle Pleistocene of the Iberian Peninsula.
+Quaternary International 411, 367–377.

 Tixier, J., Turq, A., 1999.
 Kombewa et alii.
 Paléo 11, 135–143.
 <https://doi.org/10.3406/pal.1999.1174>